timbeaudet/knowledge_base/faq/today.md

 - Continue arting set-dressing and environmental stuff for the Tropics.

 ### Time Block: 4: (3pm to 6pm ish)
+- Only if energy is high enough, possibly need to meet with artist.
 - Continue working on Eggcelerate to the Tropics!

 ## Events / Notices / Coming Soon